“Travel now, not later” – India inspiration for your next tour

 The tour is led by Paul Saltzman, a two-time Emmy Award-winning film and television producer-director who has been to India more than 60 times.
-This unique journey will be returning for the fifth time in September 2019.
+Check out the latest edition of this unique journey.

 Read on for Tom’s thoughts on his incredible experience: